Meeting with a Psychological Therapist – Patient Information Leaflet

 • What are psychological therapists?

-Psychological therapists have been trained to help people deal with emotional and behavioural difficulties.
-They may be clinical psychologists, nurse therapists, art psychotherapists, counselling psychologists, group or family therapists, all of whom have had specialist training.
+They may be clinical psychologists, nurse therapists, art psychotherapists, counselling psychologists, mental health and wellbeing practitioners, group or family therapists, all of whom have had specialist training.

 • What is psychological therapy?

-There are many types of psychological therapies but they all involve talking about your thoughts, feelings and behaviours in supportive, non-judgemental, and confidential ways.
 You and your therapist will work together to try and understand your difficulties and develop new coping strategies.
 It can be helpful for a range of problems such as depression, anxiety, psychosis, eating disorders, self-harm, bipolar disorder, personality and trauma related difficulties, amongst others.

 Therapy may be individual (one-to-one), couple, family or group therapy.
 Psychological therapy can work well on its own, or it may part of a broader package of care.